MostAwesomeDude/brismu/8-abstractors.md

 Next, `{du'u}`.
-We haven't yet dug into these, but they are fully constructed bridi; `{lo mlatu ku cadzu}` is represented as `{pa du'u lo mlatu be zo'e ku cazdu zo'e zo'e}`.
+We haven't yet dug into these, but they are fully constructed bridi; `{lo mlatu ku cadzu}` is represented as `{pa du'u lo mlatu be zo'e ku cadzu zo'e zo'e}`.
 Folks like to imagine these as having definite truth values, and it's tempting to join in; after all, *surely* every relation either does or does not contain a given row, right?
 Well, if we do that, then we actually hobble our logical power!
 It seems strange, but classical logic